akarindt/UmatoMusume/README.md

 | Download/Crawl career      | Get careers events                                                          |
 | Download/Crawl races       | Get races infos with date/time                                              |

+## Choose OCR engine from config
+- I gave you two options for OCR engine: PaddleOCR & RapidOCR.
+	- PaddleOCR: More accurate than RapidOCR but uses more RAM (=< 600mb).
+(Default)
+	- RapidOCR: Less accurate but uses less RAM (=< 300mb).
+- Choose one that fits your PC.
+- You should be fine with PaddleOCR if you have 8GB+ RAM.

 # Build
 - This project uses [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and can be built using Visual Studio or the .NET CLI.
 ```